pixeleye-io/pixeleye/docs/04-guides/01-self-hosting.md

 ### Quick start

 1. Copy `docker-compose-self-hosting.yml` & `config` folder to your server.
-2. run `docker compose -f docker-compose-self-hosting.yml up`
+2. Run `docker compose -f docker-compose-self-hosting.yml up`.
+3. After docker has started, you can access Pixeleye at `http://localhost:3000`.

 ### Changing secrets